captaincoordinates/cick-playlister/USAGE.md

 The tool will fetch track information and fill the playlist's `ARTIST`, `TITLE`, `ALBUM`, and `NEW` fields.

 > [!IMPORTANT]
-> The tool cannot fill the CAN (Canadian Content) field - this is your responsibility.
+> The tool cannot fill the CAN (Canadian Content) field - this is still your responsibility.

 ## Limitations